material-motion/material-motion/specifications/directors.md

 # Directors

 A Director is an entity that describes an interactive experience.
-Directors make use of a Motion Runtime.
+Directors make use of a Runtime.

 **Transitions**.
 A Director is a natural fit for describing a Transition.
 Such a Director benefits from having a State Machine and Timeline primitive at hand.